rust-lang/rustc-dev-guide/src/query.md

 Query execution is *memoized*.
 The first time you invoke a query, it will go do the computation, but the next time, the result is returned from a hashtable.
-Moreover, query execution fits nicely into *incremental computation*; the idea is roughly that, when you do a query, the result *may* be returned to you by loading stored data from disk.[^1]
+Moreover, query execution fits nicely into *incremental computation*; the idea is roughly that, when you invoke a query, the result *may* be returned to you by loading stored data from disk.[^1]